25prabhu10/notes/docs/Languages/Git/Git.md

 Reset commit with the following options:

-- `--soft`: **Moves the commit changes into staging area** and does not affect the current working area.
+- `--soft`: **Moves the commit changes into staging area** and does not affect the current working area

 - `--hard`: **Deletes all the commit changes.
 Be cautious with this flag**.
-Might lose all changes from both staging and working area to match the commit.
+Might lose all changes from both staging and working area to match the commit

 - `--mixed`: Default operation.
-Moves commit changes to the _working area_.
+Moves commit changes to the _working area_

 Apply reset command on: